ILikeCodingg5565/reversle-py/README.md

 **reversle-py** is a lightweight Python-based reverse shell with a Chrome-based web GUI, designed for **educational** use.

+## ⚠️WARNING
+If you do send this to someone, they can decompile it and get your IP address.

 ## 🚀 Features

 - 📡 Reverse shell connection over IP